The Ultimate Doggie Backpacking Gear Checklist

 Dog camping games

-Pack some dog-friendly games to keep your dog entertained and active while backpacking.
+Pack some dog-friendly games to keep your dog entertained and while backpacking.
 Games such as fetch, hide and seek, or a simple game of tug-of-war can provide mental and physical stimulation.
 Choose games that are suitable for the outdoor environment and won't cause any harm to your dog or the surroundings.

 Bubble machine for dogs